Boston Addiction Treatment Resources

 For men, heavy drinking occurs when consuming over four drinks every day or more than 14 in a single week.
 As for women, heavy drinking is considered consuming over three drinks in a single day or more than seven in a week.
 A drink of alcohol means something different with each type of alcohol.
 Five ounces of wine is equivalent to 12 ounces of standard beer.

 Abuse of drugs is also a very common problem in Boston.
-Between the years of 2011 and 2015, abuse of opioids increased by upwards of 130%.
+In the last 10 years, abuse of opioids has increased by upwards of 130%.
 A significant amount of this increase occurred with drugs like heroin and fentanyl.

 While prescription drugs are commonly abused in Boston, these drugs are relatively difficult for most people to find, which is why they will turn to illegal drugs like heroin.
 As for fentanyl, this drug is 100 times more potent than a standard dose of morphine, which means that it’s easy to become addicted to.